Differentially Private Joint Independence Test: Simulations

 \subsection{Competing Methods}

-To conduct a comprehensive comparison, we consider competing methods (i) multiple testing with differentially private HSIC (MdpHSIC) by \cite{Kim2023DPP}, (ii) dHSIC based on the test of tests (TOT dHSIC) by \cite{Kazan2023TOT}, (iii) dHSIC based on the subsampled and aggregated randomized response mechanism (SAR dHSIC) by \cite{Pena2025DifferentiallyPH}.
-We first expound the procedure of method (i), as well as provide a brief introduction to the two generic methods (ii) and (iii).
+For a comprehensive comparison, we consider three competing methods: (i) multiple testing with DP HSIC (MdpHSIC) proposed by \cite{Kim2026DPP}, (ii) dHSIC based on the test of tests (TOT dHSIC) proposed by \cite{Kazan2023TOT}, and (iii) dHSIC based on the subsampled and aggregated randomized response mechanism (SAR dHSIC) proposed by \cite{Pena2025DifferentiallyPH}.
+We first describe the procedure for method (i), and then briefly review the two general methods in (ii) and (iii).

 \textbf{(i) MdpHSIC.} To conduct DP joint independence testing, we consider a multiple pairwise version of the two-variable dpHSIC test.
-Intuitively, joint independence holds if and only if $X^j$ is independent of $(X^1, \dots, X^{j-1})$ for all $j \in \{2, \dots, d\}$.
-This allows us to reduce the complicated joint independence test to a series of $d-1$ pairwise independence tests.
-As such, we can conduct dpHSIC for $d-1$ times and then combine the results by Bonferroni correction.
-We summarize the procedure as Algorithm~\ref{al_mul_dphsic}.
-This algorithm is $(\epsilon,\delta)$-DP by Lemma~\ref{lemma_com} and has valid level by Bonferroni correction.
+Joint independence holds if and only if $X^j$ is independent of $(X^1, \dots, X^{j-1})$ for all $j \in \{2, \dots, d\}$.
+This characterization reduces the joint independence problem to a sequence of $d-1$ pairwise independence tests.
+We run dpHSIC $d-1$ times and combine the results using a Bonferroni correction.
+Since the procedure privatizes several pairwise tests rather than one direct joint-independence statistic, the privacy budget is split across these tests and additional noise is introduced.
+For example, setting $K^j=1$ for all $j\in[d]$, the standard error of the total noise in MdpHSIC is about $2d$ times that in dpdHSIC.
+The procedure is summarized in Algorithm~\ref{al_mul_dphsic}.
+By Lemma~\ref{lemma_com} and the Bonferroni correction, the algorithm is $(\epsilon,\delta)$-DP and valid.

-\textbf{(ii) TOT dHSIC.} TOT is built on the idea of subsample-and-aggregate \citep{Nissim2007}, and can create differentially private versions of any hypothesis test in a black-box way.
-TOT dHSIC divides the dataset into $m$ subsets and calculates public $p$-values using permutation dHSIC based on \eqref{eq_p}.
-Under the null, the $p$-values are from $U(0,1)$, and thus the number of $p$-values less than sub-test level $\alpha_0$ follows a binomial distribution with parameters $(m,\alpha_0)$.
-Then for the binominal variable, the optimal DP test for binomial data \citep{Awan2018} is performed to obtain the final DP test statistic.
-This method can guarantee differential privacy and non-asymptotic level, but is sensitive to the choice of $(m,\alpha_0)$.
-Following \cite{Kim2023DPP}, we choose $m=\sqrt{n}$ and $\alpha_0=5\alpha$ throughout the paper.
+\textbf{(ii) TOT dHSIC.} TOT is based on the subsample-and-aggregate principle \citep{Nissim2007} and provides a black-box way to privatize a hypothesis test.
+TOT dHSIC divides the data into $m$ subsets and computes public $p$-values using the permutation dHSIC test based on \eqref{eq_p}.
+Under the null, these $p$-values are uniformly distributed on $[0,1]$.
+Hence the number of $p$-values below the sub-test level $\alpha_0$ follows a binomial distribution with parameters $(m,\alpha_0)$.
+The optimal DP test for binomial data \citep{Awan2018} is then applied to this count to obtain the final DP test statistic.
+This method guarantees differential privacy and non-asymptotic level, but it is sensitive to the choice of $(m,\alpha_0)$.
+Following \cite{Kim2026DPP}, we set $m=\sqrt{n}$ and $\alpha_0=5\alpha$ throughout the paper.